 - Have an easily accessible water source

 - Water the roots, not the leaves.

 Wet leaves foster disease

 - Use drip irrigation or soaker hoses to save time and water.

-- It's best to irrigate in the mornings and to directly water the plants' root zones.
-This limits the amount of water lost to evaporation
+- It is best to irrigate in the morning to limit water loss to evaporation